 Breast augmentation is one of the most popular procedures in America.
-In 2018 alone, over 300,000 women received implants and enhanced their figure.
-Because of this popularity, we get a lot of questions about breast augmentation from our Atlanta-area patients.
+In 2018 alone, over 300,000 women received implants and enhanced their figures.
+Because of this popularity, we get a lot of questions about breast augmentation and breast implants from our Atlanta-area patients.
 Many women know they would like implants, but might be concerned about if pregnancy would affect their surgery results.

 It is certainly possible to safely go through pregnancy with breast implants.
 But here are answers to 3 common questions involving pregnancy and breast augmentation results.

-Should I get implants before or after pregnancy?
+Should I get breast implants before or after pregnancy?

 Pregnancy is a transformative time for the body.
 Glands and ducts in the breast begin to shift and swell.
 As each woman’s body is unique, it is difficult to predict exactly how her body will respond.
 If you’re planning to get pregnant within a year or 2, it makes sense to postpone getting breast implants until after you’ve finished having children.
 This can help you get the most predictable, long-term breast augmentation results.